 At the Law Office of Steve O. Gonzalez, we’re fully-committed to your cause and we’re powerful allies fighting in your corner against your prosecution.
 We believe everyone who faces the harshness of the criminal justice system in Texas deserves the highest quality representation, and our trial-tested advocates have earned a reputation for excellence thanks to our long list of successful cases and optimal outcomes.
 We’re passionate about what we do, and we’re capable of standing up for you through every step of the process, from the very beginning in your arrest and questioning all the way through the end of your trial.
 We believe you should have legal counsel you can trust, and that’s why we commit ourselves to the highest standards of ethics and professional conduct.

 Arrested and charged with assault?
 Give us a call today at (832) 900-9867 to request a consultation and review your options.

 “Simple” assault, or cases where no aggravating or mitigating factors are present, does not require any physical contact in order to warrant a charge and a subsequent conviction.
 Simple assault charges are usually considered Class A misdemeanors, but could be promoted to felony level in certain circumstances, such as causing “serious bodily injury.”

 - Permanent criminal record

 - Possible loss of rights & privileges

 In certain circumstances, assault charges can be escalated to felony-level.
-These circumstances, known as “aggravating factors,” can include assaulting a known public servant, emergency services worker, or other protected professions, or using a deadly weapon to conduct the assault.
+These circumstances, known as “aggravating factors,” can include assaulting a family member, a known public servant, an emergency services worker, or an individual of another protected profession, or using a deadly weapon to conduct the assault.

 Contact the Law Office of Steve O. Gonzalez and start building your defense today!